MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 ## Uninstall using PowerShell

-If the Sales Copilot add-in for Outlook was installed automatically for your organization or sellers have installed it themselves, you can use PowerShell to remove it.
+If the Copilot for Sales add-in for Outlook was installed automatically for your organization or sellers have installed it themselves, you can use PowerShell to remove it.

 > [!NOTE]
 > - You must be a tenant administrator to run PowerShell scripts.